 Rate of change.
 As the third type outcome, clients’ rate of change will be compared across feedback conditions to test whether clients’ CCAPS scores improved more quickly in the feedback condition.
 This will be modeled with a three-level linear mixed effects model, with sessions nested within clients nested within centers.
 The model will include fixed and random effects for the intercept, which represents a client’s baseline score, and fixed and random effects for session number, representing the rate of change during treatment.
 Additionally, fixed and random effects for the interaction between session number and feedback will be included at the center level, capturing the effect of feedback on rate of change.
-In order to model the decelerating curve proposed by the dose effect model of therapy (Howard et al., 1986) and prior research on the CCAPS (Lefevor, Janis, & Park, 2017), several different transformations will be performed on the session number variable prior to adding the feedback or moderator variables.
+In order to model the decelerating curve proposed by the dose effect model of therapy (Howard et al., 1986) and confirmed by prior research with the CCAPS (Lefevor, Janis, & Park, 2017), several different transformations of session number will be tested prior to adding the feedback or moderator variables.
 The best fitting transformation that minimizes the AIC will be used in subsequent analyses.
 Transformations include linear, logarithmic (log(session)), negative reciprocal (-1/session), and quadratic (session + session2).
-For each transformation, sessions were numbered starting at zero.
+For each transformation, sessions will be numbered starting at zero.
 The general equation implemented across subscales is as follows: